is it safe to travel to Iran (2021)?

 A fact: Iran is safe

-Iran is a unique country with unrivaled nature that can be the best tourist destination especially for Iran ecotourism lovers in all four seasons of the year, as well as its magnificent historical attractions, which represent the proud history and civilization of Iran for several thousand years ago.
+Iran is a unique country with unrivaled nature that can be the best tourist Destination especially for Iran ecotourism lovers in all four seasons of the and as its magnificent historical attractions, which represent the proud history and civilization of Iran for several thousand years ago.

 Also, Iran is always a cost-effective destination and, in recent months, is one of the cheapest destinations in the world that tourists can take Iran tour and spend their days in Iran with best services, such as staying in the best Iran hotels and catering to the finest and most delicious food or buying souvenirs and original Iranian handicrafts from Iran.